 Some modalities focus specifically on opening to flow and being utterly passive in energy transfer to the client.
 Some forms of Reiki are examples of this approach.
 Other modalities, such as Quantum-Touch Level 1 (historically called Quantum-Touch Basic), are more busy with specific breathing techniques, visualizations and even hand positions to effect certain results.

 As opposed to “running energy” or being a conduit to transfer energy to a client, other types of energy healing approach healing from the standpoint of stillness and creating the potential for change.
 The approach could be described as meditative versus mechanical, as the work very philosophically could be described as being more about Being than about Doing.
-Quantum-Touch’s Core Transformation is a good example of this type of work.
+The Wonder Method by Alain and Jody Herriott is a good example of this type of work.
 The essence of this form of work is the practitioner facilitating change in the client by creating an environment of healing potential.
 To be honest, it’s far more difficult to describe than it is to do.
 In any case, this form of healing still utilizes specific techniques to approach healing.
 An example of this would be following energetic flows in the body to discover blockages and then free the area to encourage flow.

 Another variation of putative energy healing involves working with the etheric double or aura and detecting blockages in the body by examining the shape of the energy field around the body.
 Typically, this is done by using the hands above the body to sense the field, which feels very much like the repulsive force of two magnets with the same poles facing each other, but on a far more subtle scale.
-Using his or her own energy, the practitioner pushes and pulls through the various hills and valleys of the etheric double to clear blockages in the meridians and restore flow.
+As described earlier, some forms of this type of work have the practitioner focusing on being a conduit for universal life-force energy while others utilize the practitioner’s energy stores.
+In both cases, the practitioner pushes through the various hills and valleys of the etheric double to clear blockages in the meridians and restore flow.
 This is done until the energetic shape or field of the etheric double is symmetrical.

 Another way that energy healing is approached is by pure meditation.
 The practitioner meditates on the idea of healing within the client and in doing so creates an increased potential for change.
 This type of work could be considered to be “pure intention”.
 In constructive (or focused) meditation, the practitioner doesn’t so much focus on stillness of mind as much as holding the intention of the desired outcome.